shareloqs/MPSDynamics/docs/src/theory.md

 \hat{H} = \hat{H}_S + \int_{-\infty}^{+\infty} d\omega \omega \hat{a}_\omega^\dagger \hat{a}_\omega + \hat{A}_S \otimes \int_{-\infty}^{+\infty} d\omega \sqrt{J(\omega,\beta)}\left(\hat{a}_\omega^\dagger+\hat{a}_\omega\right),
 ```

 This method simplifies the simulation of finite temperature effects by treating them within an effective zero-temperature framework, thereby keeping the computational advantages of using pure states.
+In conclusion: the dynamics of the system resulting from the interaction with the original bath, starting in a thermal state at finite temperature, is exactly the same as the one resulting from the interaction with the extended environment, starting in the vacuum state at zero temperature.
+Once computed the chain coefficients at a given inverse temperature $\beta$, the time evolution of the vacuum state interacting with the extended environment can be efficiently simulated using MPS time evolution methods.

 ### Finite temperature with the thermofield transformation